 How does searching in documents work? #

-Searching in documents follows the same principle as searching in pictures, i.e., you add a file to a page, it gets sent to the server and after a while becomes available for searching.
-When searching, the name of the document is immediately shown in the list of pages.
-Clicking on the document will open it.
+Searching in documents follows the same principle as searching in pictures—you add a file to a page, it gets sent to the server, and becomes available for searching after a while.

 How does searching in pictures work? #

-All your pictures (from regular pages, screenshots or articles saved from the Internet) are processed by a special script on the server, after which the text from the pictures becomes available for searching.
-Processing images takes some time, so you need to wait a little before the pictures become available for searching.
+All of your pictures (from regular pages, screenshots, or articles saved from the Internet) are processed by a special script on the server, after which the text from the pictures becomes available for searching.
+Processing images takes some time, so it takes a little while before the pictures become available for searching.